Welcome to the new KidsHealth website! See what is new.

 • your child is losing weight

-• the medicines your doctor prescribes are making your child feel unwell
+• the medicines your health professional prescribes are making your child feel unwell

 • your child has any new symptoms

-How will inflammatory bowel disease affect my child?
+How inflammatory bowel disease may affect your child

-IBD can be mild and easily controlled in some children and young people.
+IBD can be mild and easily controlled in some tamariki and rangatahi (young people).
 Others may have IBD that is more difficult to manage.

 Will my child with inflammatory bowel disease be able to lead a normal life?